A Course in Interacting Particle Systems: K-dependence

 the collections of random variables $(X_i)_{i\in A}$ and $(X_j)_{j\in B}$ are independent of each other.
 Note that in particular, $0$-dependence means independence.

 It is a bit unfortunate that the traditional definition of $k$-dependence is strictly tied to the integer lattice $\Z^d$, while the structure of $\Z^d$ has little to do with the essential idea.
-Therefore, in these lecture notes, we will deviate from tradition and replace(!) the definition above by the following definition.
+Therefore, in this book, we will deviate from tradition and replace(!) the definition above by the following definition.